 - 1. All student records are maintained in the school office under locked files. - 2.
 A student may request to inspect and review his/her record with the following exceptions: - a.
 Personal notes of the Margaret H. Rollins School of Nursing Faculty and Staff. - b.
 Financial records of parents. - c.
 Employment records. - d.
-Medical counseling and psychiatric records used for treatment. - e.
-Campus law enforcement records. - f.
-Confidential letters and statements of recommendations entered in the educational record after January 1, 1975 to which the student has waived right of access. - g.
-Confidential letters and statements of recommendations placed in your record prior to January 1, 1975. - 3.
+Campus law enforcement records. - e.
+Confidential letters and statements of recommendations entered in the educational record after January 1, 1975 to which the student has waived right of access. - f.
+Confidential letters and statements of recommendations placed in the record prior to January 1, 1975. - 3.
 Student requests to inspect and review records should be made in person and in writing to the School of Nursing office.
 The student must show proper identification to access their record. - 4.
-Review of records occurs in the School office under the supervision of the Program Administrator or designee.
+Review of records occurs in the School office under the supervision of the Director or designee.